babelyx/en/topic/community.md

-# Babely - Community Rewards Program
+# Babelyx - Community Rewards Program

 We hope to explore the new possibilities and new value of artificial intelligence with more partners.